mattbrc/simulate-swap/README.md

+# Simulate Swap

-# Local Rinkeby fork using Foundry to swap ETH for DAI
+Local Rinkeby fork using Foundry to swap ETH for DAI